Luchemos por la vida: Activities

-In 1992, Luchemos por la Vida had carried out a massive campaign of prevention of traffic accidents on Argentine radio and television that was broadcast throughout the country and other Latin American nations.
-Designed to help prevent traffic-related deaths and injuries, it attempted to raise concern about the problem of traffic accidents, increase the "perception of risk" among users of public roads, and promote safer road behavior.
+In 1992, Luchemos por la Vida carried out a massive campaign for the prevention of traffic accidents on Argentine radio and television that was broadcast throughout the country and other Latin American nations.
+Designed to help prevent traffic-related deaths and injuries, it attempted to raise a concern about the problem of traffic accidents, increase the "perception of risk" among users of public roads, and promote safer road behavior.
 Through the use of several advertising strategies, the organization provided information about safe behavior along with the main causes of accidents and deaths in traffic.
-The keys for prevention of mortality in traffic are spread every day: use of seat belts and helmets, alcohol and driving, speeding, night driving, and safety of pedestrians, passengers, and bikers among others.
+The keys to prevention of mortality in traffic are spread every day: use of seat belts and helmets, alcohol and driving, speeding, night driving, and safety of pedestrians, passengers, and bikers among others.
 With different formats, the advertisements provide messages that are suitable for the population, in general, and also focused groups.
-Nearly 1,000 Argentine media outlets –among them, open TV channels, cable TV channels, and AM and FM radios from Buenos Aires, all Argentine provinces, and Latin America have contributed to spread the campaign, CNN en Español being one of them.
+Nearly 1,000 Argentine media outlets –among them, open TV channels, cable TV channels, and AM and FM radios from Buenos Aires, all Argentine provinces, and Latin America have contributed to the spread of the campaign, CNN en Español being one of them.